 Escoffier's original recipe, which wasn't all that detailed, was basically pitted cherries poached in syrup with warmed kirsch "set a light", no mention is made of ice cream.
 The Escoffier Culinary Academy's recipe uses bing cherries, orange juice, corn starch and sugar then flambées this fruit reduction with brandy just before spooning it over vanilla ice cream.

-Inspired by both, my recipe uses two cherry brandies, Kirschwasser (Morello cherries) and Dekuyper's (Marasca) Cherry Brandy, orange juice and agave syrup as sweetener.
-Then I added Bacardi's Torched Cherry Rum for some extra kick and a little flambé touch and topped it with whipped cream in place of the ice cream.
+Inspired by both, my recipe uses two cherry brandies, Kirschwasser (Morello cherries) and a Marasca Cherry Brandy, orange juice and agave syrup as sweetener.
+Then I added cherry rum and topped it with whipped cream in place of the ice cream.

 EASY CHERRIES JUBILEE RECIPE: